Bachelor of Science in Nursing (B.S.N.)

 You can complete the BSN program at University of Alaska campuses across the state, including in the Matanuska-Susitna Valley, Fairbanks and Kodiak — allowing you to earn your degree from UAA while staying closer to home.

 Did you know..

-85 percent of nursing majors who use the nurse school’s peer tutoring services pass the courses in which they received tutoring.
+85 percent of nursing majors who use the School of Nursing’s peer tutoring services pass the courses in which they received tutoring.

 What can you do with a nursing degree from UAA?

 As nursing generalists, alumni who earn a Bachelor of Science in nursing science from

 UAA are prepared for entry-level nursing practice in hospitals, outpatient clinics